 Spiritual values are interwoven with the teachings and classroom experience — love, respect, compassion, empathy, trust, empowerment, support, integrity, peace, passion, creativity, transformation, forgiveness, gratitude, non-judgment, being of service, abundance and co-creation.
-Altered states of consciousness are experienced through meditation, focusing, energy work, sound and prayer as a means of deepening inner work and promoting spiritual growth.
-The chakra system is one of the maps of consciousness used.
+Various states of consciousness are experienced through meditation, focusing, energy work, sound and prayer as a means of deepening inner work and promoting spiritual growth.

 Many of our graduates open lucrative private practices.
 Some work in wellness centres with other holistic and medical professionals.
 Others have gone on to work in agencies and mental health institutions.
 Some have opened successful spiritual centres and facilitate workshops.
 Other students have taken these skills and applied them to corporate training or in becoming corporate psychotherapists.
 Contact us about exciting changes in the psychotherapy field as it becomes more mainstream and regulated.